wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

 Microsoft Power Automate offers instant workflows that can run (trigger) automatically based on a schedule, time, data value, or if a record is added, selected, or modified.
-These workflows can work in conjunction with a business process flow to gather approvals, copy data from Dataverse to another data source, or trigger an email notification to specific users to alert them that something has changed and needs their attention.
+These workflows can work with a business process flow to gather approvals, copy data from Dataverse to another data source, or trigger an email notification to specific users to alert them that something has changed and needs their attention.
 You can make instant flows that automatically